Contact Us

 4. Turn on your PC and wait for it to boot up.
 Once you are on the desktop right click the windows start icon located on the bottom left of the screen.
 Click system.
 Locate the text that says ‘activate windows’.
 Type the windows product key into the prompt. and click next.

-5. If you are still experiencing issues click here for further assistance.
+4. If you are still experiencing issues contact us for further assistance.

 Customer and Technical Service